Stable Extensions of Complete Groups

 In Section 3 we establish that finite stable groups arising as extensions of centerless groups by nilpotent groups whose induced outer action on the kernel is trivial must be isomorphic to the direct product of the kernel and quotient, and further that the quotient is itself complete (Lemma \ref{split}).
-As such, while we aim to exploit the structure of stable groups in our constructions, we need only assume a centerless quotient to do so.
+As such, while we aim to exploit the structure of complete groups in our constructions, we need only assume a centerless quotient to do so.
 Lemma \ref{split} is then applied to classify all finite stable groups arising as central extensions of centerless groups (Theorem \ref{abthm}).
 We find that such extensions must have kernel of order two, and give necessary and sufficient conditions on the structure of the necessarily complete quotient for such an extension to yield a stable group.
 In Section 4 we classify all finite groups arising as extensions of centerless groups by groups of nilpotency class two whose induced outer action on the kernel is trivial (Theorem \ref{nilthm}), again using Lemma \ref{split} to conclude a direct product structure and the completeness of the centerless factor.
-We find that the nilpotent factor must be stable, and establish the dihedral group of order eight as the unique finite stable group of nilpotency class two (Lemma \ref{D4lemma}).
-We also establish necessary and sufficient conditions on the structure of the complete factor for such a product to yield a stable group.
-Finally, in Section 5 we establish the completeness of an infinite family of groups parameterized by finite fields of order strictly greater than two, and determine their abelianizations.
-With this we demonstrate that the constructions of the preceding sections occur infinitely often (Corollaries \ref{abcor} and \ref{nilcor}), and that there are infinitely many finite groups $G$ such that $|G|=|\Aut(G)|$ with $G$ not stable (Corollary \ref{nonstab}).
+We find that the nilpotent factor must be isomorphic to dihedral group of order eight, and again establish necessary and sufficient conditions on the structure of the complete factor for such a product to yield a stable group.
+To the knowledge of the author, the groups classified by Theorems \ref{abthm} and \ref{nilthm} constitute all known non-complete finite stable groups. \end{section}